Richard S. Westfall

-Richard S. Westfall (April 22, 1924 - August 21, 1996) was an American biographer and historian of science.
-He is best known for his biography of Isaac Newton, Never at Rest, and his work on the Scientific Revolution of the 17th century.
-He taught as Distinguished Professor at Indiana University, served as a president of the History of Science Society, and won the 1985 George Sarton Medal for lifetime achievement in the history of science after winning the 1982 Leo Gershoy Award and 1983 Pfizer Award for Never at Rest.
+Richard S. Westfall (April 22, 1924 - August 21, 1996) was an American historian of science.
+He is best known for his biography of Isaac Newton, Never at Rest (1980), and for his study of the Scientific Revolution of the 17th century.
+He taught as distinguished professor at Indiana University and served as a president of the History of Science Society.
+He won the 1985 George Sarton Medal for lifetime achievement in the history of science after winning the 1982 Leo Gershoy Award and 1983 Pfizer Award for Never at Rest.

 Life

 Born in Fort Collins, Colorado on April 22, 1924, Westfall graduated from high school in 1942 and enrolled at Yale University to study engineering.
 His time at Yale was interrupted by two years of US Navy service in World War II 1944-1946, but he returned to complete his B.A. degree, now in history, in 1948.
 He subsequently earned M.A.
 (1949) and Ph.D.
 (1955) degrees in history from Yale, with a dissertation entitled Science and Religion in Seventeenth Century England completed under Franklin Baumer.
 The work was an early example of his lifelong interest in the history of science and its relationship to religion.

 Westfall taught history at various universities in the 1950s and 1960s: California Institute of Technology (1952–1953), State University of Iowa (1953–1957), and Grinnell College (1957–1963).
 He began teaching at Indiana University in 1963 and worked his way up the faculty ranks to the university's highest rank of Distinguished Professor in 1978, which he held until his retirement in 1989 as Distinguished Professor Emeritus.
 After his retirement, he continued to write and work.

 He served as a visiting professor at a series of schools by invitation: the University of Melbourne in the summer of 1980; Mount Holyoke College in the spring of 1981; Dartmouth College in the summer of 1988; Harvard University for the academic year 1990-1991; and the University of Notre Dame for the spring semester of 1995.

 He died of a heart attack on August 21, 1996 in Bloomington, Indiana at the age of 72.
 He was survived by his wife, Gloria D. Westfall, and three children.